vanHeemstraDesigns/index/README.md

 Other organizations are:

-- van Heemstra Pictures [https://github.com/vanHeemstraPictures/index/]: specializing in (digital) pictures, such as Digital Photography and Cinematography/Videography.
+- [van Heemstra Pictures](https://github.com/vanHeemstraPictures/index/): specializing in (digital) pictures, such as Digital Photography and Cinematography/Videography.

-- van Heemstra Systems [https://github.com/vanHeemstraSystems/index/]: specializing in IT, such as DevOps
+- [van Heemstra Systems](https://github.com/vanHeemstraSystems/index/): specializing in IT, such as DevOps